jdcloudcom/en/documentation/Networking/VPN/Introduction/Features/VPN-Connection-Features.md

 VPN Tunnel is an IPsec Site-To-Site encryption channel established between a cloud public network address and a client public network address, which is used to ensure secure communication among businesses in different networking environments.
 The establishment of VPN Tunnel includes two-stage negotiation including IKE and IPsec, supporting high-security encryption and authentication algorithm.

-"Maximum elevated bandwidth processing capability of each VPN Tunnel is 1.5Gbps ``
+"Maximum bandwidth processing capability of each VPN Tunnel is 1.5Gbps ``

 ### Cloud Public Network Address